zakuArbor/proxyAuth/doc/week06/week_6.md

 * Areeb Siddiqui:

 ## Goals for Next Sprint (Will be subject to change)

 **Android:**
+* Android app's menu toolbar
+* Helper function used for handling messages received from C server
+* Testing and possible more implementation is still required for Background services

  **PAM:**
+* Issue #29: Allow connection to deauthentication server on trusted device only
+* Issue #32: Terminate Deauthentication server if the user manually locks their system
+* Bandwidth and latency checks in the PAM module and authentication service

  **Security Concerns:**
+ * Security protocol ECDH + authentic encryption using AES 256 GCM partially.
+ * Different UberTooth mode including repeater needs to be tested including testing MiTM attack tool [Gattacker]

 ## To Improve in the Next Sprint